 A Brief History of Lanzarote wine

-The island of Lanzarote has a long history of wine-making with mentions in some of Shakespeare’s works.
+The island of Lanzarote has a long history of vine cultivation with mentions in some of Shakespeare’s works.

-There are records of wine being made as early as the 1500s but wine from the Canary Islands was incredibly popular in the UK even further back, in the 1400s. ,
+There are records of local wines being made as early as the 1500s but wine from the Canary Islands was incredibly popular in the UK even further back, in the 1400s. ,